 Often, only a small part of drug-related public expenditure can be traced back directly to governments’ documents or single budget lines.
 The required data are instead embedded in budgets for larger sectors or programmes, which implies that closer inspections and estimations are needed.
 For instance, it is common that law courts do not have a particular budget associated to tackling the drug phenomena, because courts have usually one unique budget for their entire activity.
 Therefore, the values of this embedded expenditure can only be estimated through modelling approaches (EMCDDA, 2008).
 This requires skills, modelling tools and techniques.
-Currently, the

 Further, drug-related initiatives are frequently provided and funded by different levels of the government (for instance, the funding of prisons to drug law offenders is normally provided by the central government, while drug-prevention or social reintegration programmes to deprived children in marginalized neighbourhoods are frequently promoted by local authorities).
 To collect data and estimate expenditures on control policy initiatives it is therefore necessary to compile data at different administrative levels.